 In 2007, the Mining Diesel Emissions Council (the organization body of the MDEC conference) incorporated as a not-for-profit corporation under the Canada Corporations Act to formalize and expand its service to the industry and for sustainability.

-The MDEC conference takes place every year in early October in the Greater Toronto Area, Canada.
+The MDEC conference takes place every year in October in the province of Ontario, Canada.
 Delegates and speakers attend from all over the world to discuss the topic of vital interest to the mining industry.